 How does Issuetrak help with the onboarding process?

 With Issuetrak, you can build out your process to include not just the checklist-style items that go along with any new hire, but also to include periodic check-ins.
-All the onboarding items can be included on a single issue, or you could create recurring issues for monthly updates as part of your process.
+All the onboarding items can be included on a single issue, or you could create scheduled issues for monthly updates as part of your process.

 If you’re ready to see how Issuetrak can help you manage your onboarding process so you can reap the benefits of happy and productive new employees, talk to one of our product experts today!